Signal

 Recurring claims

-• Linux Kernel security updates address multiple CVEs with maximum CVSS score of 9.1
+- Linux kernel security updates address multiple critical vulnerabilities with CVSS scores up to 9.1

-• OpenSSL patches fix critical vulnerabilities with CVSS scores up to 9.8
+- Critical security patches released for aws-iam-authenticator and openssl-3-livepatches with CVSS scores up to 9.8

 How sources frame it